 (a) Following a Federal Court Ruling on February 19, 2018 that approved a loan request in the amount of \$300M to PREPA from the TSA (funds transferred to PREPA on 2/23), \$300M was repurposed from the Reconciliation Adjustment budgeted at the agency level, and use of approved budgeted amounts for the Reconciliation Adjustment from among 14 agencies provided the funding for this loan to PREPA.
 Refer to the above schedule for the detailed budget allocation by agency.
-Remaining YTD variance of the Reconciliation Adjustment has been deferred to later this fiscal year.
-The transfer of funds to PREPA from the TSA is considered a permanent variance to the FY2018 Liquidity Plan (which partially offsets the positive YTD variance of the Reconciliation Adjustment), as the loan is not expected to be repaid prior to the 2018 fiscal year end.
+Subsequently, due to excess revenues collected by PREPA that were applied to the repayment of outstanding Revolving Credit Loans, separate payments totaling \$149M YTD were made to the TSA from PREPA (see Net Inflow PREPA on page 7 of this report).
+However, the total \$300M reapportioned amount is considered permanent variance to the FY2018 Liquidity Plan, as additional funds repaid to the TSA may subsequently be re-drawn by PREPA if necessary.

-(b) The Transportation and Public Works Department (DTOP) requested and was granted authorization to transfer \$80 million from the Reconciliation Adjustment (General Fund accounts 111, 141), to its capital improvement program (concept 081), to execute an intensive initiative commencing May 26th, 2018.
+(b) The Transportation and Public Works Department (DTOP) requested and was granted authorization to transfer \$80M from the Reconciliation Adjustment (General Fund accounts 111, 141), to its capital improvement program (concept 081), to execute an intensive initiative commencing May 26th, 2018.
 Though the project will commence in FY2018, there are not expected to be any actual cash outlays until the next fiscal year.